Your basket is currently empty!

 The procedure typically includes an in-depth analysis of the nervous system, covering motor and sensory skills, reflexes, cranial nerve functionality, coordination, and balance.

-During the evaluation process, attention is also given to mental status tests that evaluate and cognitive abilities.
+During the evaluation process, attention is also given to mental status tests that evaluate memory and cognitive abilities.

 A systematic approach was adopted while performing this crucial examination to identify potential early signs of Parkinson’s disease: